MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_closeadapter.md

 ## -description

-The D3DKMT_CLOSEADAPTER structure specifies the graphics adapter to close.
+The D3DKMT_CLOSEADAPTER structure specifies the adapter to close.

 ## -struct-fields